srcole/streamlit-binomial-probability-ci/README.md

 # streamlit-binomial-probability-ci

-Streamlit UI to get a sense of confidence in the probability of something based on repeated observations
+Streamlit UI to compute the confidence interval of the probability of a binomial process given some observations.

+This can be hosted on Streamlit Community Cloud when the permissions are relaxed.